 Ref Key questions Assessment 35.
 Where the local plan policies update defines a hierarchy do policies throughout the Plan consistently: (i) reflect this hierarchical approach; (ii) make clear the level of protection afforded to designations depending on their status within the hierarchy; and (iii) is the approach consistent with National Policy?
 [For example, hierarchies could relate to nature conservation, heritage assets, town centres/retail, settlements.]
 Score: +2 Reason for score: There are relatively few hierarchical approaches within the plan, limited to matters such as biodiversity and hierarchy of centres.
 There are also some sequential policies including for student accommodation.
 These are generally in line with other development management policies, and allocated sites generally reflect this approach unless there are clear reasons for an alternative approach.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 36.
 Where policies seek to limit certain uses, is this justified by evidence and is the rationale clear in the supporting text to the policy and in the evidence.
 [For example, policies relating to town centres, employment or retail may seek to limit certain uses.]
 Score: +2 Reason for score: The Partial Update seeks to further limit certain uses in certain locations, for instance gaming establishments and HMOs.
 In each case the rationale is clearly expressed in the supporting text.
 Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None 37.
 Is it clear that any standards proposed for development are justified and deliverable, taking into account the scale of the development?
 Where relevant, are they consistent with the principles set out in the National Design Code and National Model Design Code?
 [For example, onsite provision of open space, optional technical standards, internal and external space standards.]
-Score: +1 Reason for score: All standards are considered to be justified and deliverable, otherwise they would not have been included in the plan.
-In some cases, the justification and demonstration of deliverability will still require publication of additional evidence at submission stage.
-Implications of taking no further action: Without publication of the full evidence base it will be difficult to demonstrate that policies will be justified and effective at examination.
-Mitigation/action required to move scale to right: Publication of full evidence base at submission.
-Reviewer comments: None
+Score: +2 Reason for score: All standards are considered to be justified and deliverable, otherwise they would not have been included in the plan.
+The Whole Plan Viability Assessment provides the evidence to demonstrate deliverability.
+Implications of taking no further action: No implications Mitigation/action required to move scale to right: No action Reviewer comments: None

-Table 3.6: Local Plan Soundness and Quality Assessment - Deliverability
+Table 4.6: Local Plan Soundness and Quality Assessment - Deliverability